caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 ## Parsl configuration

 A [Parsl configuration](https://parsl.readthedocs.io/en/stable/userguide/configuring.html) tells Parsl what resources are available and how to use them, and is required to use Parsl.
-The [Parsl documentation](https://parsl.readthedocs.io/en/stable/) provides full detail on Parsl configuration.
+The [Parsl documentation](https://parsl.readthedocs.io/en/stable/) provides full detail on [Parsl configuration](https://parsl.readthedocs.io/en/stable/userguide/configuring.html#).

 In the context of QIIME 2, Parsl configuration information is maintained in a QIIME 2 configuration file.
+QIIME 2 configuration files are stored on disk in [TOML](https://toml.io/en/) files.

+### Default Parsl configuration

-For basic multi-processor usage, we have supplied a vendored configuration that we load from a [`.toml`](https://toml.io/en/) file that will be used by default if you instruct QIIME 2 to execute in parallel without a particular configuration.
+For basic multi-processor usage, QIIME 2 writes a default configuration file the first time it's needed (e.g., if you instruct QIIME 2 to execute in parallel without a particular configuration).

-The default `qiime2_config.toml` file, as of QIIME 2 2024.10, is:
+The default `qiime2_config.toml` file, as of QIIME 2 2024.10, looks like the following:

+(default-parsl-configuration-file)=
 ```
 [parsl]
 strategy = "None"